squaresLab/squaresLab.github.io/projects.md

-The projects in this category deal with mining the history of a large number of popular repositories to increase the quality of different attributes desired by developers, such as [understanding of bug repairs](https://github.com/squaresLab/MSRChallenge2016) or [maximizing code contribution quality](https://github.com/squaresLab/MSR-challenge-2017).
+The projects in this category deal with mining the history of a large number of popular repositories to increase the quality of different attributes desired by developers, such as [understanding bug repairs](https://github.com/squaresLab/MSRChallenge2016) or [maximizing code contribution quality](https://github.com/squaresLab/MSR-challenge-2017).